Trailer released for mystery filmed in Westmoreland County

-JOHNSTOWN, Pa. – Nearly a year after a movie crew spent part of a week filming inside a historic Laughlintown inn, a new Netflix teaser trailer and movie poster are offering a glimpse inside "A Pale Blue Eye."
+JOHNSTOWN, Pa. – Nearly a year after a movie crew spent part of a week filming inside a historic Laughlintown inn, a new Netflix teaser trailer and a movie poster are offering a glimpse inside “The Pale Blue Eye.”

 The gothic thriller, set at the United States Military Academy in West Point, New York, is set to have a limited theatrical release Dec.
 23 and debut on Netflix on Jan.
 6, the company has announced.